Mask-clad Chinese workers cautiously return to the office

 Authorities extended the Lunar New Year holiday that began in late January, ordering most workers in the city to stay home to help curb the spread of the virus that has infected more than 110,000 people worldwide, most of them in China.

-Zhang, her goggles fogged up in the morning chill as she left the subway station, said she had been preparing for this moment for weeks, exercising at home and trying to eat as healthily as possible to strengthen her immune system.
+Zhuang, her goggles fogged up in the morning chill as she left the subway station, said she had been preparing for this moment for weeks, exercising at home and trying to eat as healthily as possible to strengthen her immune system.
 She was carrying disinfectant wipes and a personal water bottle.

-“Everyone is pretty conscientious,” Zhang said.
+“Everyone is pretty conscientious,” Zhuang said.

 It’s not exactly life as usual, though.
 Fearing a resurgence in cases, the government is taking a gradual approach.